Your free business.com+ membership unlocks exclusive tech deals and advisor support

 SMS is a reliable way to keep customers updated with alerts and reminders.
 For example, an order confirmation can be followed by a delivery notice, or an appointment booking can trigger a reminder.

-Because texts are opened almost instantly, businesses can be confident customers will see important updates on time.
+Because texts are opened almost instantly, businesses can be confident that customers will see important updates on time.
 Customers appreciate the convenience, and companies benefit from fewer missed appointments, lower cancellation rates and less time spent answering calls.

 3. Special offers and coupons